Aryagarg23/Terminally-Addicted/README.md

 - `/sp -pl`: Play that funky music again. 🔊

 ### Chatbot Commands 🤖
-- `/chat -s`: Get a short, sweet response from our bot buddy.
+- `/chat`: Get a short, sweet response from our bot buddy.
 It’s like texting, but cooler. 📨
 - `/chat -l`: Get a long, philosophical rant—perfect for those deep work distractions. 🧠💬
 - `/chat -l -cls`: Have a fresh conversation by clearing the chat history.
 New year, new bot! 🌱